geojames/py_streamNormalcoords/README.md

 - More in-depth description of the process
 - Overlapping search radii in sharp corners
 	- Spatially variable rMax values helps
+- Downstream distance variability as a function of transform parameters